image_pdfimage_print

 4. Recording training and visits

-1. All training and visits to representatives’ offices conducted by Country Manager are recorded in the institution’s database.
+1. All training and visits to representatives’ offices conducted by the Country Manager are recorded in the institution’s database.

 Country Manager